spec-framework/documentation/output/book.md

 For each instance variable that holds state three methods should be defined: the getter, the setter, and the registration method\.
-The first two should classified in the protocol named *protocol* while the registration method should be in *protocol\-events*\.
+The first two should be classified in the protocol named *protocol* while the registration method should be in *protocol\-events*\.
 For example, the code in